Reclaiming aging

 A constructive definition

-There is a constructive and realistic definition of aging.
-Each of us needs to define it for ourselves.
-It involves a recognition that despite—or perhaps because of—the challenges of growing old, we actually also tend to develop some amazing strengths.
+A more balanced view of aging, therefore, involves recognition that despite—or perhaps because of—the challenges of growing old, we actually also tend to develop noteworthy insights or strengths.

 Confidence

 Self-acceptance The flip side of knowing who we are is knowing who we are not, and accepting that.
-“So I didn’t become a Nobel Laureate, oh well.
-Not a millionaire?
+“So I didn’t become a Nobel Laureate, oh well.”
+“Not a millionaire?
 That’s okay.
 An Olympic athlete?
 Gee.”
 Dreams of our youth were exciting, but we ended up going down different paths.
-And these paths gave us rich experiences we never would have dreamed of!
+And these paths gave us rich experiences we never would have imagined!

 Less anxiety In our younger years, we tend to be filled with social anxiety.
 We worry about whether we will be able to live up to expectations.
 We care about what others think.
 By our later years, none of that matters so much.